 - You have the time and energy to settle in and train a second dog.

-- You love spending time with, and training, your dog
+- And you love spending time with, and training, your dog.

 If your dog is always happy to see other members of his species when you take him for walks, and eagerly welcomes your friends’ dogs into the house, then he will probably get on well with the new dog, once he is past the small puppy stage.

 Bear in mind however, that many adult dogs find puppies a bit weird and scary to begin with.
 So the companionship you are hoping for may take some months to develop.

 Remember too that ‘settling in’ a puppy is a six month plus project and will take up quite a lot of your time.

 Of course, these are not the only reasons to say yes.
 And some families that answer NO to some of those questions will still be able to incorporate a second dog happily into their lives.